JonasunderscoreJones/wiki.jonasjones.dev/src/routes/Api/References/+page.md

 # References
 ---

-Find the publically available API calls in the sublinks.
+The following are the cureently publically available API calls: